Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab2.md

    ![](../media/lab13-1-5.png)

-1. Select **+ New blank document**, then enter some text on the page.
+1. Select **blank document**, then enter some text on the page.
 On the blue bar on the top of the page, select the down-arrow, next to where it says DocumentXX - Saved, and in the File Name box enter, **Test-label**.

 1. From the top menu bar, select **Sensitivity**.(**Note**: If the option is not available, it will take sometime to reflect Alternatively try refreshing the page or sign-out and sign-in again) From the drop down select **Confidential-Finance**